tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 ### Okay, how about now

-So, again, `CachedThreadPool` can reuse threads across instances of our `AsyncHello` class.
+So, again, `CachedThreadPool` can reuse threads across instances of our `HelloAsync` class.
 But if we re-read the class's description, we know that threads are created "as needed."

 > New threads are created as needed, existing threads are reused, (...)